 Welcome at the Massively Parallel Systems Group!

 The Massively Parallel Systems Group (MPS) is dedicated to researching and teaching computer architecture, with a specific focus on massively parallel systems.
 These days massively parallel systems are present everywhere – in our smartphones to supercomputers.
 They help us to do many things which were not possible before.
 For example, the recent stupendous success of machine learning, especially deep learning, is mainly due to the exponential increase in computational power.
 As such, machine learning is not new.
 Machine learning methods are around since the 1950s.
 What has predominately changed now is the computing power, with many-core processors such as GPUs as the main drivers.
 If these massively parallel processors are not utilized properly, they are very expensive in terms of power and energy consumption, which is not good as we aspire to reduce our carbon footprint.
 At MPS, we are developing new techniques to make computing devices more performance and energy-efficient while also improving their programmability.
-Thank you for your interest in our work!
+Interested in collaborating with us?
+Contact us, join us!

 News